Presidency of Salomé Zourabichvili: Black Sea Security

 One of President Zourabichvili's stated regional policy priorities has been the boosting of security and cooperation in the Black Sea, particularly in the wake of the Azov Sea crisis between Ukraine and Russia.
 She notably proposed the creation of a "center of excellence", potentially sponsored by NATO, to coordinate security and relations between Alliance members on the Black Sea and Georgia.
 On 25 March 2019, Georgia joined the European Union's Long-Range Identification and Tracking (LRIT) system, becoming the first non-EU member to join the tracking system and allowing Georgia to track ships sailing under the Georgian flag and identifying any other vessel sailing within 1,000 nautical miles of Georgia's borders.

 Approval ratings

-Throughout her term, Zourabichvili maintained low approval ratings for her handling of the job as President.
+Throughout the first half of her term, Zourabichvili maintained low approval ratings for her handling of the job as President.
 In a poll conducted by the International Republican Institute (IRI) in November 2019, 70 % had an unfavorable opinion of Zourabichvili, with only 23 % holding a favorable opinion.
 In February 2021, her favorability rating was 31 % according to IRI, with 62 % perceiving her unfavorably.

 After the outbreak of the 2022 Russian invasion of Ukraine, Zourabichvili′s standing in polling increased significantly, with a poll by the National Democratic Institute (NDI) showing that 63 % of the population approved of her response to the war.
 According to IRI, her favorability rating rose to 52 % by April 2022, but fell to 38 % by November 2022, while still being above her popularity ratings before the Russian invasion of Ukraine started.
+Following her support of the 2023 Georgian protests, her approval ratings soared once again.
+According to a poll conducted by Edison Research in July 2024, Zourabichvili was Georgia′s most popular politician.